 Online therapy offers a number of advantages to traditional therapy.

 As already mentioned, even the best online counseling can be significantly less costly than traditional, in-person therapy.
-At around $60 to $90 per session or per week, often with unlimited text messaging, finding an affordable online therapy solution can be much easier than finding an in-person one.
+Some online therapy services often include messaging, live chat, and video.
+Finding an affordable online therapy solution can be much easier than finding an in-person one.

 The best therapy apps allow you to message your online therapist 24/7, without having to book an appointment, and they’ll respond when they’re able.
 Anybody with a stable internet connection can use online counseling, making it particularly useful for individuals with reduced mobility or who reside in rural communities.

 Many people find teletherapy far more convenient than its traditional counterpart.
 For example, you may be more comfortable expressing yourself via text message rather than speaking.
 It gives you time to put your thoughts and feelings into words.
 With therapy online, you can get help from the comfort of your home or another safe place.

 The first thing you’ll need to do is choose an online counseling service.
 There are a few factors you’ll want to consider.
 You can use our chart above to compare the best online therapy services and choose the one that fits your needs best.

 Compare plans to find one that suits your needs and fits your budget.
 Does the therapy app include text messages?
 Are video calls extra?
 Is it covered by your insurance or does the app offer financial aid?
 Do the overall costs fit your budget?